Academic Requirements Report

 The Academic Requirements Report is a tool available to students and advisers to track degree progress.
 It allows the student and adviser to view degree progress at any time during the student’s academic career.
 It is interactive and also allows the student to plan for upcoming semesters within the advisement report.

 The report will generate for primary major and minor programs of study.
 If a secondary major was officially declared after fall 2016, this will populate on the Academic Requirements Report.
-If a secondary major was declared prior to this date, curricula requirements will need to be tracked by the student and their advisor.
+If a secondary major was declared prior to this date, curricula requirements will need to be tracked by the student and their adviser.

 For help navigating through your academic advisement report: